Unfitted Spectral Element Method for interfacial models: Unfitted spectral element method

-\begin{remark} The coefficient's denominator is slightly modified compared to its more traditional form in the literature.
-Such change is necessary to ensure our error estimates derived below.
-We also witness numerical improvements with this modification. \end{remark}
+\begin{remark} Only elements near vicinity of interface are involved in the ghost penalty bilinear form. \end{remark} \begin{remark} In the coefficient of the ghost penalty term, we incorporate the dependence on the polynomial degree $p$ in the denominator.
+This change is necessary to ensure the accuracy of the error estimates derived below.
+We also observe numerical improvements with this alteration. \end{remark}

 The linear functional $l_h(\cdot)$ is defined as